How to Caulk Like a Professional

 - Release the trigger when it reaches the handle.
 It will spring back and you can then continue making a steady bead.

-When you’ve learned how to apply caulk, read caulking tips and are ready to start your project, shop online for the supplies you need.
+When you’ve learned how to use a caulk gun and how apply caulk around your home, shop online for the supplies you need.
 The Home Depot delivers online orders when and where you need them.